 Serge worked as a mechanic in a factory at the edge of Montbard (I believe they manufactured piping) And I met Serge’s wife Jeanine who worked in a different factory at the edge of St. Remy.
 They made plastic artificial flowers.
 She had a generous aura about her.

 Two middle-school aged kids were part of this family – a boy named Hervé, and a girl named Lisa.
 I would see Hervé in all future visits, but Lisa I never saw again after that summer.
-Actually, these kids belonged to relatives of Jeanine, but the Couches were raising them.
-Indeed, it would turn out that the Couches felt a great commitment to helping raise other people’s children.
+Actually, these kids belonged to Jeanine’s relatives, but the Couches were raising them.
+Indeed, it would turn out that the Couches had a great commitment to helping raise other people’s children.

 He had brought along his wife Yvonne.
 Goodness, how many relatives were there?
 Michel was a bit pudgier than Serge, but still shared many of the same facial features as my dad, including the balding head.
-Yvonne was the quiet sort, with long gray hair.
+Yvonne was the quiet sort, with graying hair.

 Michel had recently retired, but he had worked for the phone company as an electrician, driving all over the country to fix or install equipment.
 Best of all, he had spent a year working in Australia, where he had picked up quite a bit of English and remembered it decades later.
 At last, I could get more of my questions answered.

 The two brothers formed a quick huddle, to decide whom I would stay with and in what order.I would first stay with Serge for a couple days, and then go to Michel’s townhouse in Montbard.

 And then, the celebration.
 We moved the picnic table next to the garage, where the wall was made from stone.
 A countertop, cabinets and a small oven/stove completed the Picnic food preparation setup.
 But behind the wall and a curtain was a small hidden wine cellar.
 And I was asked to pop in there to admire the stock and choose some bottles to enjoy.